 The CultureLink Bike Host program matches up newcomers who are open to cycling with mentors who ride regularly.
 In large and small group activities, Bike Host participants practice their communication skills and learn about civic engagement, all while exploring Toronto by bike.
-It is a great opportunity for the newcomers to gain Canadian experience while enjoying fun and healthy outdoor activities.
+These participants tell us how Bike Host helped them feel great and get to know Toronto.

 Click the map above to see the neighbourhoods which Bike Host is serving this season along with our valued partners, the Scarborough Cycles Bike Hubs at AccessPoint on Danforth and Birchmount Bluffs Neighbourhood Centre, and Eastview Neighbourhood Community Centre through our relationship with South Riverdale Community Health Centre.

 Newcomer participants, please visit www.surveymonkey.com/r/BikeHost2018Registration to register.
 More information follows below under “Join as a newcomer participant”.